 Brius has been in the news frequently in recent years.
-It has established a reputation of being one of the worst nursing home chains in the country, based on the number of health deficiencies found in federal inspections.
-A 2014 story in the Sacramento Bee brought many of these care deficiencies to light and resulted in renewed regulatory pressure on the chain.
+It has established a reputation of being one of the worst chain of skilled nursing facilities in the country, based on the number of health deficiencies found in federal inspections.
+A 2014 story in the Sacramento Bee brought many of these safety deficiencies to light and resulted in renewed regulatory pressure on the chain.
 The news article detailed in a multi-part series some of the stories of the suffering that residents in homes endured.

-While the chain claims that it is losing money, the income of these facilities reflect large payment made to other Rechnitz-controlled entities for management services.
-Brius’ founder had been in the news because he had purchased each of his employees a Powerball ticket and one falsely claimed that they had won.
-At the time, Rechnitz joked in a radio interview that the $1.5 billion prize was half a year’s income for him.
+While the chain claims that it is losing money, the income of these facilities reflects large payments made to other Rechnitz-controlled entities for management services.
+Mr. Rechnitz had been in the news because he had purchased each of his employees a Powerball ticket and one falsely claimed that they had won.
+At the time, Rechnitz joked in a radio interview that the $1.5 billion prizes were half a year’s income for him.

-The facility controls most of the beds in Humboldt County.
-Brius has threatened to close its nursing homes there because it claimed to have not been profitable.
-Brius has been trying to get a higher rate of reimbursement for these facilities.
-The chain has a checked track record in the county with five wrongful death lawsuits against Brius filed in a 15-month period.
+The facility controls most of the nursing beds in Humboldt County.
+The for-profit chain has threatened to close its facilities there because it claimed to have not been profitable.
+This nursing chain has been trying to get a higher rate of reimbursement for these facilities.
+The chain has a checked track record in the county with five wrongful death lawsuits filed in a 15-month period.

-Legal Claims Against Brius Nursing Homes for Patient Injury & DeathThe chain has faced a growing number of lawsuits in recent years.
+Legal Claims Against Brius Nursing Homes for Patient Injury & DeathThe chain has faced a growing number of legal cases in recent years.
 Some of these have been from private individuals alleging wrongful death.
 Others have been brought either by the government or whistleblowers alleging some sort of misconduct.
 Brius has a complicated corporate structure in order to shield itself from legal liability to the maximum extent possible.

 The lawsuits against Brius are in the following categories:

 - Patient Dumping